lsst/rtn-087/index.rst

 * **Maintain Date** maintains the current schedule

   * No due dates are adjusted with this option.
-  * If the normal cadence is maintenance once a month and the next scheduled activity is 2 weeks after maintenance was last completed, the due date will still be in 2 weeks.
+  * Example: If the normal cadence is maintenance once a month and the next scheduled activity is 2 weeks after maintenance was last completed, the due date will still be in 2 weeks.

 * **Maintain Cadence of Next** maintains the activity frequency and adjust the schedule for the next scheduled maintenance activity

   * When selecting this option, and the relevant maintenance activity has previously been manually rescheduled, the Group Leader will be asked to confirm if they want to change the schedule.
   * Due date for only the next maintenance activity on the schedule is updated to maintain the normal cadence of the maintenance activity (if the Group Leader confirms).
+    This updates both the original due date and the actual scheduled due date, and pushes the updated due date to Jira.
-  * If the normal cadence is once a month, the next maintenance activity will be rescheduled to be due 1 month after the last maintenance activity was completed.
+  * Example: If the normal cadence is once a month, the next maintenance activity will be rescheduled to be due 1 month after the last maintenance activity was completed.

 * **Maintain Cadence of All** maintains the activity frequency and adjust the schedule for all upcoming maintenance activities

   * When selecting this option, and any relevant maintenance activities have previously been manually rescheduled, the Group Leader will be asked to confirm if they want to reschedule manually-adjusted activities.
+    The Group Leader should also have the option to cancel this selection and choose a different option from the original popup.
+  * Whether the Group Leader selects yes or no, the original scheduled due date will be updated for all future maintenance activities (this change happens in OpenMAINT only, and is not pushed to Jira).
-    If they say no, then only maintenance activities that have not been manually rescheduled will be updated to maintain cadence.
+  * If the Group Leader selects no, then only maintenance activities that have not been manually rescheduled will be updated to maintain cadence.
-  * Due dates for all future maintenance activities on the schedule, or only those that have not been manually adjusted, are updated to maintain the normal cadence of the maintenance activity.
+    This updates the actual scheduled due date only for those activities, and pushes the new dates to Jira.
+  * If the Group Leader selects yes, all maintenance activities will have their actual scheduled due dates updated, and the data will be pushed to Jira.
-  * If the normal cadence is once a month, the next maintenance activity will be rescheduled to be due 1 month after the last maintenance activity was completed.
+  * Example: If the normal cadence is once a month, the next maintenance activity will be rescheduled to be due 1 month after the last maintenance activity was completed.

 * **Skip Next** cancels the next maintenance activity and maintains the rest of the schedule